 - Bachelor of Applied Science, University of Waterloo, Canada.

 In the past twenty odd years, I’ve worked in large telecommunications companies, small web development firms, schools, colleges, public and academic libraries, and as an online educator and consultant for a non-profit library cooperative.
 I’ve taken courses with the Salt Lake Institute of Genealogy (SLIG), Genealogical Research Institute of Pittsburgh (GRIP), National Institute for Genealogical Studies and completed the Certificate Program in Genealogical Research through Boston University.
 Most recently, I was co-chair for my ProGen Study Group.
-I am a member of the National Genealogical Society, the British Columbia Genealogical Society, the Virtual Genealogical Association, and the Association of Professional Genealogists.
+I am a member of the National Genealogical Society, the British Columbia Genealogical Society, and the Association of Professional Genealogists.
 My own roots are primarily in Québec, Canada, Ireland, England and Wales and I’m married to a Canadian of Irish-German descent.
 We live on the West Coast of Canada and rock climb as much as possible with our two children.